June Malia

-June Malia (or June Malliah) is an Indian actress who predominantly works in Bengali cinema and television.
+June Malia (or June Malliah) (born June Dobe; 24 June 1970) is an Indian actress and politician who predominantly works in Bengali cinema and television.
 She is a philanthropist and also a member of West Bengal Women's Commission.

+Early life

+Maliah was born in Calcutta to Arun Prasad Dobe and Parul Dobe.
+She studied at Modern High School.

+Political career

 In 2021, she was elected as Member of West Bengal Legislative Assembly from Medinipur constituency.
-Her daughter is model Shivangini Maliah.
+In 2024, she was elected from Midnapur Loksabha, representing Trinamool Congress for Lok Sabha election.